purin-time/github-pages-with-jekyll/README.md

-My portfolio page and writings about web development tips.
+My Portfolio Page and Writings about Web Development tips.